Daisy Reyes: Discography

 She has been singing rock songs since twelve.
-Her first contest was Luha by Sakada.
+In her first contest, she sang "Luha" by Sakada.
 At thirteen, she was part of DZRH's Fiesta Caravan performing team of the late Ric Radam.

 In 2002, she was offered a recording deal by Dyna Records giving her self-titled album, Tayo'y Magsayawan.
 She also formed a band called DAZE.
 Together with her band, Reyes has performed in various bars such as Bagaberde, Atchie's, Friends, Aruba and Metro Phi.

-The recently released second album Ode to the Irony of Love.
-The album is a whole new pop-rock-alternative which is composed of five original compositions, three revivals and two acoustic versions.
+Her second album, Ode to the Irony of Love, was released in 2005.
+Its genre is pop-rock-alternative and is composed of five original compositions, three revivals and two acoustic versions.